Rivett

 Rivett's population aligns closely with national norms in age terms

 Rivett's median age is 39, which is higher than the Australian Capital Territory figure of 35 and comparable to Australia's median age of 38.
-The 75-84 age group constitutes 9.3% of Rivett's population, a significant representation compared to the Australian Capital Territory.
-Conversely, the 25-34 cohort makes up 12.1% of Rivett's population, which is less prevalent than in the Australian Capital Territory.
-Between 2021 and present, the 75-84 age group has grown from 6.4% to 9.3% of Rivett's population.
-During this period, the 65-74 cohort has declined from 10.5% to 8.6%.
+The 75-84 age group constitutes 9.3% of Rivett's population, a significant representation compared to the Australian Capital Territory figure.
+Conversely, the 25-34 cohort makes up only 12.1%.
+Between 2021 and present, the 75-84 age group has increased from 6.4% to 9.3%, while the 65-74 cohort has decreased from 10.5% to 8.6%.
 By 2041, demographic projections indicate substantial shifts in Rivett's age structure.
-The 55-64 group is expected to grow by 30%, increasing from 340 to 443 people.
-This growth is led by the aging population dynamic, with those aged 65 and above comprising 51% of projected growth.
-Meanwhile, the 45-54 and 0-4 age cohorts are projected to experience population declines.
+Notably, the 55-64 group is expected to grow by 30%, reaching 443 people from its current figure of 339.
+The aging population trend is evident, with those aged 65 and above contributing to 51% of projected growth.
+Meanwhile, the 0-4 and 35-44 cohorts are anticipated to experience population declines.

 Frequently Asked Questions - Age